-Python's built-in containers and collections.deque
+Python's built-in containers, collections.deque, and heapq

 python